5 Warning Signs Your Network Needs Monitoring

 Email is perhaps one of the weakest points in any network as data travels across public servers and can be intercepted at any point.
 Email encryption helps keep your email communication secure and private.
 Many viruses and malware often propagate themselves across the internet by email, resulting in spam emails being sent without the sender’s knowledge.
 This can lead to company emails being blacklisted and blocked from large internet email services, which can be incredibly damaging for a business.
 Network monitoring identifies unusual email patterns, enabling any problems to be eradicated before becoming a problem.

-Managed services, particularly Network Monitoring, can save your company time and money in long run by being implemented proactively.
+Managed services, particularly Network Monitoring, can save your company time and money in the long run by being implemented proactively.
 Don't wait until it's too late - take action now.
 Reach out to iCorps for a free consultation, and learn about securing your organization today!